apache/apisix/docs/en/latest/plugins/skywalking.md

 ## How To Enable

-First of all, enable the skyWalking plugin in the `config.yaml`:
+First of all, enable the SkyWalking plugin in the `config.yaml`:

 ```
 # Add this in config.yaml